Indoor Puppy Training 101: Stop Chewing, Jumping, and Barking in Just a Few Weeks

 One of the most common problems with young pups is their tendency to chew on anything within reach.
 While this behavior is normal, it can quickly turn into a serious problem if left unchecked.
 To stop your puppy from chewing on inappropriate items, try redirecting his attention to appropriate chew toys.
 You can also use bitter apple spray to deter your puppy from chewing on certain objects.
 With consistent training and management, you can curb your puppy’s chewing habit in just a few weeks.

-In conclusion, indoor puppy training is crucial for raising a well-mannered and obedient dog.
+All in all, indoor puppy training is crucial for raising a well-mannered and obedient dog.
 Whether you choose positive reinforcement, leash/collar training, or another method, remember to be patient, consistent, and kind.
 With dedication and effort, you can achieve great results in just a few short weeks.